Jesus-HT/Direct-FT/README.md

 #### Determination of Oscillation Periods of Biological Clocks, Jesús Hernández-Trujillo, Marco Franco-Pérez, Alejandro Pisanty-Baruch
 #### Submitted for publication in *The Physics Educator,* 2024

-#### Time series reported in the article are provided in the Examples directory to test the computer codes in each case.
+#### Time series reported in the article are provided to test the computer codes.